WHAT is retinitis pigmentosa?

 WHAT ARE THE SYMPTOMS/FINDINGS ASSOCIATED WITH RP?

-Decreased peripheral vision (side vision) and poor vision in the dark or in dim lighting are the most common early symptoms of RP.
-Visual function is typically better in well lit environments.
-Progressive loss of peripheral vision may eventually limit/eliminate vision.
+Most people begin to have problems with vision in their teenage years, but some people don’t have trouble until their 40’s.
+Both eyes are usually equally affected.
+Decreased peripheral vision (side vision) and poor vision in dim lighting are the most common early symptoms of RP.
+Vision can be very good in bright lighting, but progressive loss of peripheral vision may eventually involve the central vision.
 Symptoms range from mild to severe, depending upon the stage and course of the disease.
-An ophthalmologist (eye M.D) may detect changes and abnormalities in the retina before visual symptoms are noticed.
+An ophthalmologist (eye M.D) may pick up changes in the retina before visual symptoms are noticed.
 The changes are most commonly pigment clumping in the retina, thinning of the blood vessels and/or paleness of the optic nerve [figure 1].
 Occasionally cataracts or retinal swelling/inflammation may occur as well.

 Fig. 1: Retinal appearance in retinitis pigmentosa.

-RP is usually an isolated finding.
-However, RP can be associated with other systemic abnormalities including hearing loss (Usher Syndrome).
+RP is usually a problem that only affects the eyes.
+However, RP can be seen in those with other disorders including hearing loss as seen in Usher Syndrome.

-The age of onset and progression of RP is extremely variable.
-Some affected people maintain good vision into the 5th or 6th decade, while others have profound vision loss early in life.
-It is important to have serial exams with an ophthalmologist to maximize vision and provide resources for help and support.
+The age when RP starts and the course it takes is extremely variable.
+Some affected people maintain good vision into their adult years, while others have severe vision loss early in life.
+It is important to have regular eye exams with an ophthalmologist to maximize vision and provide resources for support.